owlbarn/tutorial/chapters/convention.md

 `@=`          |`x @= y`      |concatenate vertically    |Dense         |both `@||`         |`x @|| y`     |concatenate horizontally  |Dense         |both

-: Infix operators in ndarray and matrix modules {#tbl:convention:infix}

 There is a list of things worth your attention as below.